Vinaykarupakula/Vinaykarupakula/README.md

 - 👋 Hi, I’m @Vinaykarupakula
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, Django, Pandas, Tableau, Matplotlib...
-- 🌱 I’m currently learning django
+- 🌱 I’m currently working as Analyst
 - 💞️ I’m looking to collaborate on **Data Science**
 - 📫 How to reach me ...